neoforged/.github/primers/1.21.2/index.md

     - `ShaderInstance` -> `CompiledShaderProgram`
         - `CHUNK_OFFSET` -> `MODEL_OFFSET`
             - JSON shaders: `ChunkOffset` -> `ModelOffset`
+        - `getUniformConfig` - Returns the configuration of a uniform given its name.
     - `LevelRenderer#graphicsChanged` is removed, handled internally by `LevelRenderer#getTransparencyChain`
     - `PostChainConfig` - A configuration that represents how a post effect shader JSON is constructed.
     - `PostPass` now takes in the `ResourceLocation` representing the output target instead of the in and out `RenderTarget`s or the `boolean` filter mode, the `CompiledShaderProgram` to use instead of the `ResourceProvider`, and a list of uniforms for the shader to consume